 (2) When designating a data protection officer, the controller must have regard to the professional qualities of the proposed officer, in particular—

 (a) the proposed officer's expert knowledge of data protection law and practice, and

 (b) the ability of the proposed officer to perform the tasks mentioned in section 71.

-(3) The same person may be designated as a data protection officer by several controllers, taking account of their organisational structure and size.
+(3) The same person may be designated as a data protection officer by several controllers, taking account of their

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.